wsmelton/wsmelton.github.io/_posts/2021-09-03-git-configure-global-email.md

 ## Secure Your Email Address

 If you are not aware, a common practice these days is companies are trolling contributors and maintainers of open-source projects.
-I have personally had it happen a few times, and had one company tell me they got my eamil from the commit history of dbatools.
+I have personally had it happen a few times, and had one company tell me they got my email from the commit history of dbatools.

 A method that can help you keep this from happening is enabling the two settings below under the Emails section of your profile on GitHub: